 Even though this sounds right to you, getting from where you are to where you want to be can be a monumental task.
 After all, you’re probably not twiddling thumbs, wondering how to spend your time when you get into work each morning.
 Your plate is full, and heaped high.
 And your team is as busy as you are.
 How are you supposed to fit this into the mix?

-Ask yourself if downloading Rogue's Buyer Journey Template could be your key to creating a foundation that makes the rest of your work more efficient.
+Ask yourself if downloading Rogue's Customer Journey Template could be your key to creating a foundation that makes the rest of your work more efficient.